frucade82/hello-world/README.md

-# Proto
+# sketch
 ================
 Hi all,

 this repo is covering prototypes and design made with sketch.
 My work is not only mobile, but this will be a focus.

-Looking fwd to creating sth together.
+Looking fwd to creating sth together!